 The key to starting motivating your team is to focus on a promise kept vs. a promise made and to make revisiting your results in a dynamic and ongoing process that every member of the team participates in.
 A give and take respect relationship with employees helps to build a trustworthy culture, and empowering employees to be part of the big picture and make a real difference in the organization drives engagement and keeps teams invested.

 Read More: Here's Why We Invest So Heavily In The People We Hire — And You Should Too

 Creating a culture of ownership requires that everything, from training and benefits to awards and motivation, is done authentically.
 Employees can easily tell the difference between a corporate initiative and an engrained employee-first culture.
-For example:

-Training Can Do More Than Simply Teach Employees New Skills - Motivating Your Team
+Training Can Do More Than Simply Teach Employees New Skills

-Benefits Don’t Just Incentivize Employee Retainment
+Motivating Your Team: Benefits and Perks Don’t Just Incentivize Employee Retainment

 Motivational Awards Are More Than a Means to Formalize a Reward System